tisan-das/tisan-das.github.io/_posts/2023-01-30-your-filename.md

     iii.
 Data dependency: Services relying on data coming from other service hampers user-experience

+## Standardizing Microservices:
+There should be a standard way to create "good" microservice.
+Three verticles to standardize:
+i.
+Monitoring:
+	How to trace cross-service view of a request passing through different components of a system.
+This is also known as distributed tracing.
+There's couple of industry provided like Zipkin and AWS X-Ray tracing.
+As part of this, need to keep track of the following:
+    - how every server is doing? => CPU, memory, disk consumption
+    - how every service is doing? => health check

+    - Insert Image
+    Collect metrics: CPU, RAM, Disk, N/w
+    Collect logs: Application, Process, User log, SSH, OS Collect app metrics: 2xx, 3xx, 4xx, response time, number of requests, # of servers Possible tech: Prometheus, Graphine, NewReplic, Datadog

+ii.
+Interfaces:
+     - How would two service talk to each other? => HTTP/REST/gRPC
+     - How would end user talk to a service?
+     Also within a protocol, need to standadize:
+     	- how to define routes?
+        - how to name the endpoints?
+        - how to paginate documents?
+     APIs:
+     	- how to version the APIs?
+        - connection timeout: neither too small, nor too large
+        - retry strategy: Exponential backoff
+        - payload type: JSON/XML/TXT

+iii.
+Tolerance: What if one service bombards other?
+One bad service can take down the entire infrastructure.
+Hence each service should shield itself.
+Strategies to achieve this:
+- Ration the number of requests from each service
+- Limit the number of outgoing calls from a service
+- Have an ability to cutoff incoming resources from a service
+- Have an ability fo cutoff outgoing resources to a service

+Image of profile

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.